carloscastilloflores/Challenge18th-SocialNetworkApi/README.md

 6. Create a walkthrough video that demonstrates the functionality of the API, including all of the acceptance criteria mentioned in the task.

 7. Submit your GitHub repository containing your application code and a high-quality README with a description of the project and a link to the walkthrough video.

+## Technologies Used
+Express.js for routing, a MongoDB database, and the Mongoose ODM